bristol-seds/pico-tracker/_posts/0001-01-01-armcortex.markdown

 Thanks to an error in Revision C silicon we can't configure the correct pin layout for the SERCOM used to talk to the radio.
-Currently it's just being [bit-banged][bitbang] as our suppliers bought large quantities of Revision C silicon. **TODO: Fix in future board revision??**
+Currently it's just being [bit-banged][bitbang] as both Mouser and Farnell appear to have bought large quantities of Revision C silicon. **TODO:
+Fix in future board revision??**

 [armcortexm0+]: http://www.arm.com/products/processors/cortex-m/cortex-m0plus.php
 [samd]: http://www.atmel.com/products/microcontrollers/arm/sam-d.aspx